JJongyn/CML/README.md

-# CML
+# Cooperative Meta-Learning with Gradient Augmentation (CML)

-[UAI 2024] This is the repository for the paper titled "Cooperative Meta-Learning with Gradient Augmentation"
+This repository provides the code for the paper titled Cooperative Meta-Learning with Gradient Augmentation (CML)